rustyx/nobuzz/README.md

 ## NoBuzz
 NoBuzz is a free computer buzzing/mosquito noise removal utility.

-The noise is often caused by applications like Chrome and Flash which increase system timer resolution to 1ms, which causes some aging PC systems (especially laptops) to buzz at 1KHz.
+The high pitch, tinny mosquito-like noise is often caused by applications like Chrome and Flash which increase system timer resolution to 1ms, which causes some aging PC systems (especially laptops) to buzz at 1KHz.

 ### How does it work?